 Seasonal Planning for Indonesia Travel

-Seasons | Pros | Cons | Best for | Where to Visit |
+| Seasons | Pros | Cons | Best for | Where to Visit |

-Dry (May-Oct) | Mostly sunny; great weather for snorkeling and surfing; ideal climate for nature excursions, hikes, and sailing | Summer months can be crowded (especially in Bali); higher prices; need to book hotels and flights far in advance | Snorkeling, surfing, island-hopping, festivals, hiking, nature excursions | Bali, Java, Komodo National Park, Lombok, Rajat Ampat |
+| Dry (May-Sep) | Mostly sunny; inland and highland areas stay pleasantly cool | Can be crowded (especially in Bali); higher prices; need to book hotels and flights far in advance | Snorkeling, surfing, island-hopping, festivals, hiking, nature excursions (hikes and sailing) | Bali, Java, Komodo National Park, Lombok, Rajat Ampat, Nusa Tenggara, Sumba, Flores |

-Wet (Nov-Apr) | Moderate prices in shoulder season; don't need to book ahead; fewer crowds | Wetter weather; beach rainouts; often poor conditions for snorkeling/diving | Jungle treks, wildlife spotting, nature excursions | Borneo, Java, Komodo National Park, Ubud (Bali highlands) |
+| Wet (Oct-Apr) | Moderate prices in shoulder season (October and April); don't need to book ahead; fewer crowds | Wetter weather; beach rainouts; often poor conditions for snorkeling/diving | Jungle treks, wildlife spotting, nature excursions | Borneo, Java, Komodo National Park, Ubud (Bali highlands) |

 Chat with a local specialist who can help organize your trip.

-Dry Season in Indonesia (May to October)
+Dry Season in Indonesia (May to September)

 Another advantage to traveling in the shoulder months is that you can often score hotel deals comparable to prices in the low season.
 Plus, you don't need to plan your trip so far in advance.
-The same goes for airfare, which can be at least a couple hundred dollars less the closer you travel to low season.
+The same goes for airfare, which can be at least a couple of hundred dollars less the closer you travel to the low season.

-Events in the dry season
+Events in the Dry Season

 Bali Arts Festival, Denpasar, Bali.
 Perhaps the biggest event on Bali (and Indonesia's longest-running arts festival), the Bali Arts Festival typically starts on the second Saturday of June and lasts through July.
 Revelers flock to Denpasar to enjoy the raucous celebration.

-Muharram (Islamic New Year), nationwide.
-This major public holiday falls in July or August and marks the founding of Islam by the prophet Muhammad.
+Muharram (Islamic New Year), Nationwide.
+This major public holiday falls in July or August and marks the founding of Islam by the Prophet Muhammad.
 There are huge festivals and celebrations on nearly every island involving food, music, parades, and dancing.

-Learn more
+Learn More

 Indonesia in May